GLEP 1: GLEP Purpose and Guidelines

 GLEP authors are responsible for collecting community feedback on a GLEP before submitting it for review.
-A GLEP that has not been discussed on the mailing lists and the Gentoo Linux forums will not be accepted.
+A GLEP that has not been discussed on the mailing lists will not be accepted.
 However, wherever possible, long open-ended discussions on public mailing lists should be avoided.
 Strategies to keep the discussions efficient include setting up a specific forums thread for the topic, having the GLEP author accept private comments in the early design phases, etc. GLEP authors should use their discretion here.

 For a GLEP to be approved it must meet certain minimum criteria.
 It must be a clear and complete description of the proposed enhancement.
 The enhancement must represent a net improvement.
 The proposed implementation, if applicable, must be solid and must not complicate the distribution unduly.
 Finally, a proposed enhancement must satisfy the philosophy of Gentoo Linux.

 Once a GLEP has been accepted, the reference implementation must be completed.
 When the reference implementation is complete and accepted, the status will be changed to "Final".

 A GLEP can also be assigned status "Deferred".
 The GLEP author or editor can assign the GLEP this status when no progress is being made on the GLEP.
 Once a GLEP is deferred, the GLEP editor can re-assign it to draft status.

 A GLEP can also be "Rejected".
 Perhaps after all is said and done it was not a good idea.
 It is still important to have a record of this fact.